City Rankings

 The food was great.

-Downtown is sad.
-Buildings are ugly.
+Downtown is depressing, however, and the buildings are ugly.

 The weather in Long Beach isn't always pleasant...
 Possible pollution is from floating boats at the harbor.